Ervan0322/toLearn/README.md

-# Learn for evertying in Web
+# Learn for everything in Web